hautahi/Lee_Tobacco_Replication/README.md

 1. The TIMS violation data is retrieved from the [FDA website](https://www.accessdata.fda.gov/scripts/oce/inspections/oce_insp_searching.cfm).

-2. The ACS data at the census tract level is retrieved from [Social Explorer](http://old.socialexplorer.com/pub/reportdata/CsvResults.aspx?reportid=R11099463).
+2. The 2010-2014 ACS 5-year estimate data at the census tract level is retrieved from Social Explorer at [this link](http://old.socialexplorer.com/pub/reportdata/CsvResults.aspx?reportid=R11099463).

-3. The ACS data at the block level is also retrieved from [Social Explorer](http://old.socialexplorer.com/pub/reportdata/CsvResults.aspx?reportid=R11210348).
+3. The 2010-2014 ACS 5-year estimate data at the block level is also retrieved from Social Explorer at [this link](http://old.socialexplorer.com/pub/reportdata/CsvResults.aspx?reportid=R11210348).

+4. The 2011-2015 ACS 5-year estimate data at the census tract level is also retrieved from Social Explorer at [this link](https://www.socialexplorer.com/tables/ACS2015_5yr/R11382097).

+5. The 2011-2015 ACS 5-year estimate data at the block level is also retrieved from Social Explorer at [this link](https://www.socialexplorer.com/tables/ACS2015_5yr/R11382087).

-4. The zipcode to census tract mapping data is available from the [Census Bureau](https://www.census.gov/geo/maps-data/data/relationship.html).
+6. The zipcode to census tract mapping data is available from the [Census Bureau](https://www.census.gov/geo/maps-data/data/relationship.html).

 ## Programs